 Faucett turned and left.

 The POTUS switched on a football game but left cable news on in the picture in picture.
 The Hartford Saxons were taking on Miami.
-An hour later, at half time, with the game knotted at 17, First Lady Veruca Weinstein Manfred appeared.
-She was a petite woman with dark, narrow eyes set under scrawling black eyebrows.
+An hour later, at halftime, with the game knotted at 17, First Lady Veruca Weinstein Manfred appeared.
+She was a petite woman with dark, narrow eyes set under scrawling, thin black eyebrows.
 She was dressed in all black— a short black dress, black hose, black heels, black gloves, black ribbon in her pulled up, silky black hair.
 Her monotone blackness was accented with a star-dusting of silver bracelets, silver earrings, and a delicate silver chain necklace.

 “Where in the hell have you been?” barked the president.

-“What do you mean?” she replied, unable to prevent her thin lips from snarling as she spoke.
+“What do you mean?” she replied, unable to prevent her thin lips from curling as she spoke.

 Haberdash swept his tawny waves aside and studied the terse exchange.

 “Did I stutter?”
 The First Lady didn’t answer.
 The POTUS finally sighed.
 “Why in the hell are you wearing all black?”

 “What are you in mourning for?
 I’m not dead.”

 “Does he really have to be here?” she asked, pointing to Haberdash who averted his eyes.